-6. View as carbanions: $RMgBr = R^{\bigcirc}$ Super Strong Bases and Nucleophiles
+6. View as carbanions: RMgBr = R $^{\bigcirc}$ Super Strong Bases and Nucleophiles

 - The counterion metal is a spectator - Stability-reactivity principle: very unstable \rightarrow very reactive - This great reactivity is very useful (as nucleophile) - This great reactivity (as base) has implication for proper technical use (see following) - 7.
+Solvent and handling: Grignard reactants RMgBr must be made, stored, and handled in special solvents under special conditions: - No water allowed

+◦

+$$R^{\bigcirc} + H_2O \rightarrow R-H + HO^{\bigcirc}$$

+Destroys carbanion

-Solvent and handling: Grignard reactants RMgBr must be made, stored, and handled in special solvents under special conditions: - No water allowed - $R^{\bigcirc} + H_2O \rightarrow R-H + HO^{\bigcirc}$ Destroys carbanion No alcohol or amines or acids allowed either, or carbanion will just deprotonate them too - If any chemicals with carbonyls are present, they too will react with the carbanion by nucleophile/electrophile reaction
+- No alcohol or amines or acids allowed either, or carbanion will just deprotonate them too - If any chemicals with carbonyls are present, they too will react with the carbanion by nucleophile/electrophile reaction

-- 0 Grignards and other organometallics are made in either alkane or ether solvents. - These don't have any acidic hydrogens that protonate carbanions. - These don't have any carbonyls that react with carbanions - 8.
-Two perspectives for dealing with organometallics in general and RMgBr in particular - Mechanistic Thinking: $R \bigcirc$ - Predict-the-product thinking: R-MgBr: easier to see source and substitution product.
+- Grignards and other organometallics are made in either alkane or ether solvents. - These don't have any acidic hydrogens that protonate carbanions. - These don't have any carbonyls that react with carbanions - 8.
+Two perspectives for dealing with organometallics in general and RMgBr in particular - Mechanistic Thinking: $R \ominus$ - Predict-the-product thinking: R-MgBr: easier to see source and substitution product.

-$R-Br \xrightarrow{Mg} R-MgBr \xrightarrow{Electrophile} R-Electrophile$
+$$R-Br \longrightarrow R-MgBr \longrightarrow R-Electrophile$$

-14.6, 19.12 Addition of RMgBr to Carbonyl Compounds: Alcohols are Produced
+10.9 Addition of RMgBr to Carbonyl Compounds: Alcohols are Produced